 But people love free stuff.
 And that includes music, even when it’s not beneficial to the artists.

 (We won’t get too philosophical here, but it’s important to remember that music is part of a digital marketplace.
 Using music has a cost that someone has to pay.)

 Music at your fingertips — all day, every day

 In the past decade, the idea of “free music” transitioned from internet piracy to subscription music services.
 Spotify dominates this new market, with almost 250 million active users each month — and that doesn’t even take into account how many devices each user listens on.

 But Spotify is a music streaming service.
 It’s possible to listen to music for free on the big-name platforms, but downloading tracks for use in creative projects is a whole different kind of puzzle.
 And because it’s so different, it has its own set of obstacles to watch out for.

-The challenge for you is knowing where to find free tracks and how to use them in a safe, legal way.
+Still, the challenge for you is knowing where to find free tracks and how to use them in a safe, legal way.
 Because really, nobody wants to lose everything in a music copyright battle.

 We all know that music can add to storytelling, tug at emotions, and even shape the movement of a scene.
 And if you’re looking for free music to use in your projects, you know that great songs can be a huge asset.

 In order to speed up the process of finding songs, you might default to a classic “free music download” Google search.
 Maybe that seems like the safest or easiest option.
 Maybe it’s the only way you’ve ever searched for songs.

 We’re not here to judge how you download your music.
 But we think the chances are good that you want songs that fit your budget and won’t get you slammed with copyright claims.